tommyzakhoo/autoregressive-part-1/README.md

 ## Motivation And Project Description

 I was briefly exposed to the analysis of time series during an undergraduate class in Econometrics.
-I recently had the opportunity to take a data science challenge
+I recently had the opportunity to take a data science challenge involving an autoregressive model, which piqued my interest in the topic once again.

+In this project, I will generate a toy dataset to illustrate the so-called "Box–Jenkins method".
+Then, I will

 ## Introduction to Time Series Analysis

-I am going to start by giving some very basic examples of time series analysis and autoregressive models, using the so-called "Box–Jenkins method".
+I will start by giving some a basic example of an autoregressive model.
+Then proceed to analyze data generated from it using the Box–Jenkins method.
 For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

+Our simple autoregressive model is,

 ## Dataset 1 - Virtual Currency

+The market for virtual goods is a challenging but exciting frontier for modern economics.

 ## Dataset 2 - Housing Construction Price